Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF)

 It is noteworthy that adding antennas does not necessarily ensure an increasing achievable rate.
 Despite the high array gain, a larger array generates a narrower beam, which is likely to miss the target vehicle and thus leads to a larger beam misalignment probability.
-As shown in Fig. \ref{rate}, the achievable rates of the EKF-T, D-A-PB, I-A-PB, and the proposed scheme for the 16-antenna array case are higher than those of 8-antenna array case since their angle prediction accuracy can meet the alignment accuracy demand of 16-antenna array case.
+As shown in Fig. \ref{rate}, the achievable rates of the DFRC-T, I-PB, and MMFF-Net for the 16-antenna array case are higher than those of 8-antenna array case since their angle prediction accuracy can meet the alignment accuracy demand of 16-antenna array case.
 However, the angle prediction results of all schemes are not accurate enough to align the narrow beam generated by the 32-antenna array when the vehicle drifts, thereby causing the 32-antenna array case to perform worse than the 16-antenna array case in terms of achievable rates when the vehicle drifts.